Top 5 Reasons To Skip Alcohol for Sperm Health

 - Never allow your alcohol consumption to exceed 14 units per week.

-- Always consult your medical practitioner about alcohol consumption because it also depends on factors other than reproductive health.
+- Always consult your medical practitioner about alcohol consumption—it can affect factors other than reproductive health.

-- Take a semen analysis test occasionally to check if your fertility levels reflect any changes.
+- Take a semen analysis test occasionally to check if your fertility levels reflect any changes in alcohol use.

-- If, at any point, you experience low sperm parameters, practice abstinence from alcohol
+- If you experience low sperm parameters, try significantly decreasing or abstaining from alcohol.

 - Jensen, Tina Kold et al. “Alcohol and male reproductive health: a cross-sectional study of 8344 healthy men from Europe and the USA.”
 Human reproduction (Oxford, England) vol. 29,8 (2014): 1801-9.